You know what doesn’t suck?

 I read an autobiography recently about an alcoholic.
-Sacha Scoblic described these fantasies she had after she quit drinking.
+Sacha Scoblic described these fantasies that she had after she quit drinking.

-Her fantasies consisted of different scenarios in which she had to drink or really bad things would happen to her and the people she loved.
+Her fantasies consisted of different scenarios in which she had to drink or else really bad things would happen to her and the people that she loved.
 Like, if she didn’t drink, aliens would abduct her and take over the world.

 She loved having these fantasies because in them, she was forced to drink and there was no way around it.

 It’s kind of like people who love fast food.
 An American airport must be their wet dream because they have no choice but to eat it.